mapbender/mapbender-documentation/en/development/twig.rst

 *************
 Read more about Twig in Twig documentation the http://twig.sensiolabs.org/.

-You find a good introduction in the Symfony2 documentation **Creating and using Templates** http://symfony.com/doc/current/templating.html
+You find a good introduction in the Symfony documentation **Creating and using Templates** http://symfony.com/doc/current/templating.html

 Twig Syntax